himorin/scripts/snippets/sample.md

 + unordered list by +
 * unordered list by *
   1. ordered list at second order by number with .
+    * third order will be shown as this
   * list at second order can have contents with indented but ordered or unordered is fixed.
 * list continues